 Sir Thomas Browne’s Hydriotaphia: Urn-Burial, or, A Brief Discourse of the Sepulchrall Urnes Lately Found in Norfolk (1658), the most esoteric piece of writing I’ve likely ever read to completion, also bears a reputation for one of the more elegant and poetic specimens of prose published in British literature.

-When I consider a 350-year-old publication that not only managed to survive the time filter, but still retain the status of hopelessly confusing yet poetically evocative, the temptation becomes nearly irresistible.
+When I consider a 350-year-old publication that not only managed to survive the time filter, but still retain the status of hopelessly confusing yet impactful, the temptation becomes nearly irresistible.

 The five-chapter essay addresses firstly the discovery of urns in Norfolk of possibly Saxon origin, referencing much British history as far back as the island romanization, to which many of the Urns are said to owe their origin.